nsubstitute/NSubstitute/docs/help/_posts/2010-04-01-argument-matchers.markdown

 ### Using matchers outside of stubbing or checking received calls

 Argument matchers should only be used when setting return values or checking received calls.
-Using `Arg.Is` or `Arg.Any` without a call to `.Returns` or `Received()` can cause your tests to behave in unexpected ways.
+Using `Arg.Is` or `Arg.Any` without a call to `Returns(...)` or `Received()` can cause your tests to behave in unexpected ways.

 For example: